How to get better answers faster.

-As I mentioned in a previous article, people are often confused as to what is and is not “search”.
-But even when they know they’re searching, they often give up in frustration when they don’t find what they want.
+In a previous article, I pointed out how people are often confused as to what is and is not “searching”.
+But even when they know they’re searching, they often give up in frustration when they don’t quickly find what they want.

-Searching effectively is the key to unlocking the vast amount of information that’s available to us on the internet.
-Unfortunately, searching well can be a bit of mystical art.
+Searching effectively is the key to unlocking the vast amount of information available to us on the internet.
+Unfortunately, searching well is a bit of mystical art.

-I want to share the two mistakes I see people making most often.
-I’ll also share my two-step approach to getting better search results that I’m convinced will get you what you’re looking for well over 80% of the time (assuming what you’re looking for exists, of course 🙂 ).
+I want to share the two most common mistakes as well as a two-step approach to getting better search results.
+I’m convinced it will get you what you’re looking for well over 80% of the time (assuming what you’re looking for exists, of course ).

 Become a Patron of Ask Leo! and go ad-free!